 So far this has been a help to many people, so hopefully you get something out of this as well.

-Two months back I went looking for a project manager to add to our team.
+A while back I went looking for a project manager to add to our team.
 If you’ve hired overseas before, you’ll know it can be incredibly hard to find someone who is a good match to you, your team, and who performs.

 The A-player is elusive.
 But so, so good when you find them.
 Crappy hires are stressful and can cause real problems for your business.